naman2304/notes/ddia.md

 * Disadvantage: we lose the ability to do efficient range queries.
 Keys that were once adjacent are now scattered across all the partitions.
 Any range query has to be sent to all partitions.
 * Rebalancing typically done using "Fixed number of partitions".
 Although "Dynamic partitioning" can also be used.

-Cassandra achieves a compromise between the two partition strategies.
+Cassandra (and Amazon DynamoDB) achieves a compromise between the two partition strategies.
 Table in Cassandra can be declared with a _compound primary key_ consisting of several columns.
 Only first part of key is hashed to determine the partition, but the other columns are used as concatenated index for sorting the data in SSTables.
 Great then for say queries (user_id, timestamp) => hash the user_id and get the partition on which this user data is present, then scan it's data in the timestamp as data is sorted by timestamp.

 #### Skewed workloads and relieving hot spots